petersatsuse/azure-compute-docs/articles/virtual-machines/extensions/qualys.md

 - **For Linux VM:** [Deploy Cloud Agent For Linux via PowerShell](https://docs.qualys.com/en/integration/securing-azure/deploying_sensor/deploy_linux_ca_powershell.htm)

 ### Deploy Qualys Cloud Agent via Other Tool Sets
 Qualys Cloud Agent can be deployed via automation, orchestration, or configuration management tools in your environment, such as Ansible, Chef, and Puppet.
 Qualys provides a template for deploying Qualys Cloud Agent via Ansible.
-Customers can use this to deploy and configure Qualys Cloud Agent in their Azure environment.
+You can use this to deploy and configure Qualys Cloud Agent in their Azure environment.

 To learn more, refer to [Cloud Agent Deployment via Other Tool Sets](https://docs.qualys.com/en/integration/securing-azure/deploying_sensor/deploy_cat_tool_sets.htm).